meteor/meteor/content/using-packages.md

 For more information about `npm install`, check out the [official documentation](https://docs.npmjs.com/getting-started/installing-npm-packages-locally).

-> Meteor comes with NPM bundled so that you can type `meteor npm` without worrying about installing it yourself.
-If you like, you can also use a globally installed NPM to manage your packages.
+> Meteor comes with npm bundled so that you can type `meteor npm` without worrying about installing it yourself.
+If you like, you can also use a globally installed npm to manage your packages.

-<h3 id="using-npm">Using NPM Packages</h3>
+<h3 id="using-npm">Using npm Packages</h3>

-To use an NPM package from a file in your application, you simply `import` the name of the package:
+To use an npm package from a file in your application, you simply `import` the name of the package:

 ```js
 import moment from 'moment';